 Section 263 of the Municipal Act requires Council to fill the vacancy by appointment or by-election, the only exception is when a vacancy occurs 90 days prior to the regular municipal election.
 (This year’s election date is October 22, the 90 days begins on July 24)

 Council will have 60 days to appoint the replacement Councillor.
-(Section 263 allows Council to alternatively pass a by-law within 60 days calling for a by-election, as earlier noted, this is impractical)
+(Section 263 allows Council to alternatively pass a by-law within 60 days calling for a by-election, but this is not an option as Section 65 of the Municipal Elections Act forbids by-elections after March 31 of a regular election year.)

 For political practicality, Council will need to find an interim councillor who is uncontroversial.
 For their own interests, they’ll want to appoint someone that is part of Hamilton’s political class.